Lincoln-KK/PCC-RL/README.md

 # PCC-RL
-Reinforcement learning resources for the Performance-oriented Congestion Control project.
+This fork examines different action and reward functions for the Reinforcement learning environment for the Performance-oriented Congestion Control project.
+It examines different approaches to designing the action space.
+It compares useing direct setting of the transmission rate is superior to using a parameterized approach.
+It examines turning hte action space to discrete.
+The reward function coefficients are also modified and compared.

 ## Overview
 This repo contains the gym environment required for training reinforcement